nuxt/nuxt.com/content/index.md

       dark: 'ux-hybrid.svg'
     ---
     #title
-    On-demand Rendering.
+    On-demand Rendering
     #description
     Decide what rendering strategy at the route level: SSR, SSG, CSR, ISR, ESR, SWR.
-    Build any kind of website or web application with best performance in mind.
+    Build any kind of website or web application with optimized performance in mind.
     :::
     :::home-card-item
     ---